nikhilpularru/RaspRadio/README.md

-# RaspRadio
-The project includes manufacturing an internet radio using Raspberry Pi as computing unit and Arduino for control and navigation options and Python ( nanpy and mpd modules ) for coding.
+Making an internet radio streaming device using Raspberry Pi as computing unit and Arduino for control and navigation options.
+We used Python (nanpy and mpd modules) for coding.